mikeyindev/expensify/README.md

 [style-loader](https://github.com/webpack-contrib/style-loader) - Adds CSS to DOM by injecting <style> tag to index.html.

 ## Test frameworks

+[Snapshot testing](https://facebook.github.io/jest/docs/en/snapshot-testing.html) of components with Enzyme and Jest is similar to taking a screenshot of a rendered UI component then compare it to a reference image stored for testing purposes.
+The test fails if two images do not match.

 [Enzyme](http://airbnb.io/enzyme/) - JavaScript testing utility that mimicks jQuery's API for DOM manipulation and traversal.
 Requires `enzyme-adapter-react-16`.
-There is a different Enzyme adapter for different versions of React.
+There are different Enzyme adapters for different versions of React.
 Also requires `raf` polyfill.

 [enzyme-to-json](https://github.com/adriantoine/enzyme-to-json) - Converts Enzyme wrappers to a format compatible with Jest snapshot testing.

 [raf](https://github.com/chrisdickinson/raf) - requestAnimationFrame polyfill library for node and the browser required by the React and Jest test environment.

 [Jest](https://facebook.github.io/jest/) - See `jest.config.json` for the custom configurations made.

 ## Instructions
 `npm run dev-server` to run `webpack-dev-server`.